-- Conclusion of a merger agreement (Article 748, Companies Act). - Advance disclosure of certain documents, including the merger agreement (Articles 782 and 794, Companies Act). - Approval of the shareholders' meetings of the merging companies (Articles 783 and 795, Companies Act). - Procedures to protect creditors (Articles 789 and 799, Companies Act). - Procedures to resolve share purchase demands from dissenting shareholders (Articles 785 and 797, Companies Act). - Registration of the merger (Articles 921 and 922, Companies Act) - Disclosure of certain matters after the merger (Articles 791 and 801, Companies Act).
+- Conclusion of a merger agreement (Article 748, Companies Act). - Advance disclosure of certain documents, including the merger agreement (Articles 782 and 794, Companies Act). - Approval of the shareholders' meetings of the merging companies (Articles 783 and 795, Companies Act). - Procedures to protect creditors (Articles 789 and 799, Companies Act). - Procedures to resolve share purchase demands from dissenting shareholders (Articles 785 and 797, Companies Act). - Registration of the merger (Article 921, Companies Act). - Disclosure of certain matters after the merger (Article 801, Companies Act).

-Where shares are issued or delivered through a corporate reorganisation (including a merger) that satisfies certain conditions, the issuer of the shares must make disclosure on issuance or delivery of the shares (by submitting a security registration statement) (Article 4.1, FIEL).
+Where shares are issued or delivered through a corporate reorganisation (including a merger) that satisfies certain conditions, the issuer of the shares must make a disclosure of the issuance or delivery of the shares (by submitting a security registration statement) (Article 4.1, FIEL).
 After that, it must make the continuous disclosure prescribed in the FIEL if the disclosure meets both of the following criteria (Article 24.1(3), FIEL):

-- It is made concerning shares of the target of the reorganisation. - It is not made concerning shares that will be issued or delivered to shareholders of the target through the reorganisation.
+- It concerns shares of the target of the reorganisation. - It does not concern shares that will be issued or delivered to shareholders of the target through the reorganisation.

+Pre-bid

-PRE-BID Due diligence
+Due diligence